 Who We Are

-Hayley became a staff governor in September 2013 and serves on the Curriculum committee.
-She has been a teacher at Church Langley Primary School since 2006, working across all year groups in Foundation Stage and Key Stage 1.
-She is the science and technology subject leader, which has led to additional training with regards to e-safety and cyber-bullying.
+I became a staff governor in September 2018 and I serve on the Curriculum committee.
+I have been a teacher at Church Langley Primary School since 2015, working in Key Stage 1 and Key Stage 2.

-Hayley decided to become a governor to ensure that the teaching staff had a voice when decisions are made that will affect the children in their care; that decisions are taken that will enrich and benefit our pupils.
-She is the training link governor; ensuring new governors are effectively supported and that governors are aware of development opportunities available to them.
+I decided to become a governor to ensure that the teaching staff had a voice when decisions are made that will affect the children in our care; that decisions are taken that will enrich and benefit our pupils.

 I became a Governor at Church Langley in 2002.
 I joined the Governing body as a Parent Governor and have been an LA Governor and am now a Co Opted Governor.
 I attend meetings for the Curriculum & Pupil Related Committee, Personnel Committee and Pay committee as well as the Full Governing body.